linz/nz-buildings/docs/source/introduction.rst

 Purpose
 -----------------------------

-This document provides detailed metadata (data dictionary) for the NZ Buildings data published on the LINZ Data Service.
+This document provides detailed metadata (data dictionary) for the NZ Building Outlines data published on the LINZ Data Service.

 Background
 ----------------------------

 Over the next decade, the LINZ Topographic Office is working towards its vision of recognising the way location information can help unlock new patterns and knowledge, particularly when it is combined with other types of information.
 One of our strategic goals is to improve national scale datasets and maximize their opportunities for reuse by a variety of national and regional stakeholders.

 Building outlines have been identified as a dataset of national importance, and influence a multitude of decisions made across New Zealand at both the national and regional levels.
 It is therefore critical to have a consistent and dynamic dataset available.
+In 2016 LINZ conducted a pilot project to capture building outlines over three regions of New Zealand (Canterbury, Hawke’s Bay and Waikato).
+A survey was sent out to assess users’ opinion and determine the usefulness and suitability of the data for their purposes.
+The majority of the respondents (90%) to the survey agreed that the data is useful for their organisation.
+Many commented that the data is better than existing data, it is fit for purpose, and has become invaluable when enriched with other datasets.
+LINZ will continue to procure building outlines aligning with aerial imagery capture.
 This building outline dataset will provide a foundation for various stakeholders to map risk modelling, environmental assessment, urban development, resilience planning in addition to the visualization and physical location of buildings.

 Description
 ---------------------------

+This dataset consists of building outlines within mainland New Zealand.
+This is not a complete set and will be added to as new imagery becomes available.
+Current coverage includes areas in Northland, Waikato, Hawke’s Bay, Manawatu-Whanganui, Tasman, West Coast, Marlborough, Canterbury and Otago (See coverage maps for more detail).

-This dataset includes the spatial coverage of buildings outlines using remotely sensed information.
-A building outline is a 2D representation of the roof outline of buildings which have been classified from remotely sensed information using a combination of automated and manual processes to extract and orthogonalise building roof outlines and identifies every structure greater than or equal to 10 square meters.
-These processes use electromagnetic radiation reflectance in the red, green and blue bands (visible bands) to classify pixels based on known patterns of signal combinations from various building roof materials.
-It may include spaces such as decks, garages and porches.
-Each building polygon represents a building outline.
+This dataset includes the spatial coverage of building outlines using remotely sensed information.
+A building outline is a 2D representation of the roof outline of buildings which have been classified from remotely sensed information using a combination of automated and manual processes to extract and orthogonalise building roof outlines.
+Structures greater than or equal to 10 square meters are captured in this dataset.
+Each building polygon represents a building outline and this may include spaces such as decks, garages and porches.
 The building outlines represented in this dataset should not be confused with *building footprints*, which are 2D representations of where a building touches the ground.

 .. figure:: _static/footprint.png
    :scale: 100 %